iamsirmike/calculatorui/README.md

 # calculator

-A calculator app that supports basic calculations, currently supports calculation of two operands at ago.
+A calculator app that supports basic calculations, currently supports calculation of two operands at a go.

 ## Screenshot
 <div align="center">